gbdev/pandocs/content/MBC1.md

 0Ah  Enable RAM`
 ```

-Practically any value with 0Ah in the lower 4 bits enables RAM, and any
+Practically any value with 0Ah in the lower 4 bits enables RAM and any
 other value disables RAM.
 RAM is automatically disabled when the gameboy
 is powered off.
 It is unknown why Ah is the value used to enable RAM.